To be used by the following to request a statement of medical need from the person’s practitioner:

 When to Prepare

-Form 3052 is completed for initial referrals for PHC and CAS, and for referrals for individuals whose initial medical need for services was temporary.
-If an individual began services based on a temporary need and the need becomes ongoing, a new Form 3052 is required.
+Form 3052 is completed for initial referrals for PHC and CAS, and for referrals for people whose initial medical need for services was temporary.
+If a person began services based on a temporary need and the need becomes ongoing, a new Form 3052 is required.

-The PHC/CAS HCSSA may complete Form 3052 online as long as the HCSSA retains the practitioner's signature on file.
+The PHC or CAS HCSSA may complete Form 3052 online if the HCSSA retains the practitioner's signature on file.

-For CDS, the employer of record completes Part I, Individual Information, and sends it to the practitioner to complete Part III, Practitioner’s Statement and Certifications.
-The individual’s practitioner enters other relevant information and signs and dates Form 3052 to attest to the individual’s need for services based on a medical diagnosis resulting in a functional limitation.
-The practitioner keeps a copy for his/her files and returns the form to the employer to send to the Financial Management Services Agency (FMSA) to complete Part II, HCSSA's/FMSA's Statement.
-The completed form is returned to the employer who then sends the form to the HHSC case worker.
-If applying for CAS, the HHSC case worker forwards Form 3052 to the HHSC regional nurse.
+For CDS, the employer of record completes Part I, Person’s Information, and sends it to the practitioner to complete Part III, Practitioner’s Statement and Certifications.
+The person’s practitioner enters other relevant information and signs and dates Form 3052 to attest to the person’s need for services based on a medical diagnosis resulting in a functional limitation.
+The practitioner keeps a copy for their file and returns the form to the employer to send to the Financial Management Services Agency (FMSA) to complete Part II, HCSSA's or FMSA's Statement.
+The completed form is returned to the employer who then sends the form to CCSE staff.
+If applying for CAS, CCSE staff forward Form 3052 to the regional nurse.
 The employer keeps a copy of Form 3052.

-The HHSC case worker or HHSC regional nurse must keep Form 3052 in the individual's file as part of the case record for three years and 90 days after the case is closed.
-The HCSSA retains a copy of the Form 3052 in the individual's file for the duration of services.
+CCSE staff or the regional nurse must keep Form 3052 in the person’s file as part of the case record for three years and 90 days after the case is closed.
+The HCSSA retains a copy of the Form 3052 in the person’s file for the duration of services.

-The HCSSA/employer must complete Part I, Individual Information.
+The HCSSA or employer must complete Part I, Person’s Information.

-Individual Name — Enter the individual's full name as it appears on Form 2101, Authorization for Community Care Services.
+Name — Enter the person’s full name as it appears on Form 2101, Authorization for Community Care Services.

-HCSSA/Employer Name — Enter the complete name of the HCSSA/employer requesting the practitioner's statement.
+HCSSA or Employer Name — Enter the complete name of the HCSSA or employer requesting the practitioner's statement.

-Supervisor — Enter the complete name of the supervisor assigned to the individual.
+Supervisor — Enter the complete name of the supervisor assigned to the person.
 Not applicable for CDS.

-Area Code and Telephone No. — Enter the supervisor's complete office telephone number, including the area code.
+Area Code and Phone No. — Enter the supervisor's complete office phone number, including the area code.

-HCSSA/Employer Address — Enter the HCSSA's/employer's full address, including the ZIP code.
+HCSSA or Employer Address — Enter the HCSSA's or employer's full address, including the ZIP code.

 The HCSSA or the FMSA must complete Part II and verify on both the federal and the Texas Lists of Excluded Individuals and Entities that the practitioner is not excluded from participation in Medicare or Medicaid.
 The lists may be checked at the following websites:

-HCSSA/FMSA Representative's Name — Type or print the name of the HCSSA/FMSA representative who verifies that the practitioner is not excluded from participation in Medicare or Medicaid.
+HCSSA or FMSA Representative's Name — Type or print the name of the HCSSA or FMSA representative who verifies that the practitioner is not excluded from participation in Medicare or Medicaid.

-Signature – HCSSA/FMSA Representative — The HCSSA/FMSA representative responsible for the verification must sign the form.
+Signature – HCSSA or FMSA Representative — The HCSSA or FMSA representative responsible for the verification must sign the form.

-Signature Date — The HCSSA/FMSA representative enters the date he signs the form.
+Signature Date — The HCSSA or FMSA representative enters the date they sign the form.

 Part III.
 Practitioner's Statement and Certifications

-Check All Functional Limitations Related To Medical Diagnoses — The certifying practitioner enters a check mark by all functional limitations the individual has that are related to the medical diagnosis(es).
+Check All Functional Limitations Related to the Medical Diagnoses — The certifying practitioner enters a check mark by all functional limitations the person has that are related to the medical diagnosis(es).

-List Medical Diagnosis(es) Resulting in Functional Limitation(s) and Corresponding ICD-10 Code(s) — The certifying practitioner enters the medical diagnosis or diagnoses which result in functional limitation(s) of the individual and the corresponding ICD-10 code(s).
+List Medical Diagnosis(es) Resulting in Functional Limitation(s) — The certifying practitioner enters the medical diagnosis or diagnoses which result in functional limitation(s) of the person.

-Statement of Medical Need — By signing the form, the practitioner certifies the individual has a medical need resulting in a functional limitation that supports the need for personal care based on:
+Statement of Medical Need — By signing the form, the practitioner certifies the person has a medical need resulting in a functional limitation that supports the need for personal care based on:

 - evaluation within the past 12 months; or

-- ongoing knowledge of the individual and a review of the individual's medical record within the past 12 months.
+- ongoing knowledge of the person and a review of the person's medical record within the past 12 months.

-If the individual’s need is ongoing, then no end date is required.
-If the individual's medical need is temporary, the practitioner enters the anticipated end date of medical diagnosis.
+If the person's need is ongoing, then no end date is required.
+If the person's medical need is temporary, the practitioner enters the anticipated end date of medical diagnosis.

-The practitioner must also certify that he is not an owner, partner or member of the service provider requesting completion of the practitioner's statement.
+The practitioner must also certify that they are not an owner, partner or member of the service provider requesting completion of the practitioner's statement.

-Signature – Practitioner — The practitioner signs his name, including credentials.
+Signature – Practitioner — The practitioner signs their name, including credentials.

-Signature Date — The practitioner enters the date he signs the statement.
+Signature Date — The practitioner enters the date they sign the statement.